-Evonik offers a selection of glutamine dipeptides, including cQrex® AQ (L-alanyl-L-glutamine), GQ (glycyl-L-glutamine) and AAQ (N-acetyl-L-alanyl-L-glutamine) that can replace free glutamine in basal media or feeds.
+Evonik offers a selection of glutamine peptides, including cQrex® AQ (L-alanyl-L-glutamine), GQ (glycyl-L-glutamine) and AAQ (N-acetyl-L-alanyl-L-glutamine) that can replace free glutamine in basal media or feeds.

 Stability of an aqueous solution (10 g/L) of L-glutamine and L-alanyl-L-glutamine (cQrex® AQ) at 37°C and pH 7

-Uptake and dipeptide conversion can differ between glutamine dipeptides and process performance can be optimized by choosing the right glutamine dipeptide for the right cell line and application.
+Uptake and peptide conversion can differ between glutamine peptides and process performance can be optimized by choosing the right glutamine peptide for the right cell line and application.

 For example, glycyl-L-glutamine was found to be taken up at a slower rate than L-alanyl-L-glutamine by Chinese hamster ovary (CHO) cells.
 This results in a slightly reduced growth rate, but a higher antibody titer.6 It is likely that the reduced growth rate corresponds to lower rates of ammonia and lactate formation, while also allowing for higher antibody productivity.

 Other additives to media, such as the keto acid α-ketoglutaric acid (AKG), and carnosine, can further help to boost performance and protect cells against oxidative stress or ageing.

 Cells are what they eat: give them the best nutrition for the best performance